-- 1. All jurors must check in at the jury lounge every morning no later than 9:30 a.m. - 2.
+- 1. All jurors must check in at the jury lounge every morning no later than 9:30 a.m. per the instructions of the summons or the instructions from the judge. - 2.
 If you are on a trial, do not report to the 4th floor jury assembly area.
-Instead, report directly to the judge and courtroom to which you have been assigned. - 3.
+Instead, report directly to the deliberation room to which you have been assigned. - 3.
 Promptness is most important. - 4.
 If for some reason you are going to be late or will be unable to report for jury duty please call the Jury Commissioner's Office promptly at 8:30 a.m.
 (Providence County 222-3245; Kent County 822-6865; Washington and Newport Counties 782-4177).
 Please state your name and juror number and the reason you cannot report. - 5.
 If you are dismissed early from the jury assembly area or a trial, please do not go into another courtroom to listen to any trials in progress.
 You should also refrain from lingering in the hallways. - 6.
 If you have any questions pertaining to the above at any time, please see the officer in charge of jurors located in the jury assembly area.